 3. Perspective

 Perspective is about being able to see and understand different points of view.
-In other words, be able to put yourself in the shoes of your boss, colleague, client, or competitor and holistically understand what their priorities are and why.
+In other words, it means being able to put yourself in the shoes of your boss, colleague, client, or competitor and holistically understand their priorities and why.

 Studies show that perspective-taking can: